IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

    1. Receives the UID2 tokens.
    1. Decrypts the UID2 tokens into raw UID2s.
    1. Checks that the UID2s are not opted out.
+For details, see [Honor User Opt-Outs](../guides/dsp-guide.md#honor-user-opt-outs).
 If they are not opted out, uses the raw UID2s for bidding.

 The following diagram illustrates the UID2 sharing workflow for publishers.